Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Data and Methodology

 \subsection{$H(z)$ data}

-In our analysis, we employ a widely referenced compilation of Hubble $H(z)$ data (see Ref.~\cite{Cai2022}), which contains 32 data points of $H(z)$ from Refs.~\cite{Simon2005,Stern2010,Moresco2012,Zhang2012,Avila2022,Moresco2016,Ratsimbazafy2017,Borghi2022}, spanning the redshift range $0.07\leq z\leq1.965$.
+In our analysis, we employ a widely referenced compilation of Hubble $H(z)$ data (see Ref.~\cite{Cai2022}), which contains 32 data points of $H(z)$ from Refs.~\cite{Simon2005,Stern2010,Moresco2012,Zhang2014,Avila2022,Moresco2016,Ratsimbazafy2017,Borghi2022}, spanning the redshift range $0.07\leq z\leq1.965$.
 The $\chi^2_{H}$ statistic is calculated using the total covariance matrix, which is decomposed into statistical and systematic components.
 The systematic part further includes uncertainties from stellar metallicity, residual young components in galaxy spectra, and modeling uncertainties related to star formation history, initial mass functions, and stellar population synthesis models.
+Although the combination of CMB, BAO, and SNIa data dominates the background constraints, we retain the cosmic chronometer data in our joint analysis.
+Unlike SNIa and BAO, which provide integrated distance measurements, cosmic chronometers offer a direct, unintegrated probe of the cosmic expansion history.
+Therefore, while the inclusion of $H(z)$ data does not significantly alter the final parameter contours, it serves as a completely independent astrophysical probe that enhances the diversity and robustness of our multi-probe dataset against potential systematics.